kleinfreund/retrieve/README.md

 		async (error, retrieveResponse) => {
 			if (retrieveResponse.response.status === 401) {
-				// Do something to fix the error cause (e.g. refresh the user's session) const response = await fetch(retrieveResponse.request)
+				// Do something to fix the error cause (e.g. refresh the user's session) return await fetch(retrieveResponse.request)

-				return { status: 'corrected', value: response }
 			}

-			return { status: 'maintained', value: error }
+			return error
 		},
 	],
 }
 ```

-Returning a result object with the maintained status and an `ResponseError` object makes `retrieve` continue treating the response as having errored.
-Note also that all response error handlers will be processed as long as the previous handlers maintain the error state.
+Returning an `Error` object makes `retrieve` continue treating the response as having errored.
+Note also that all response error handlers will be processed as long as the previous handlers maintain the error state (i.e. don't return a `Response` object).

 **Example**: